timeyyy/system_hotkey/README.rst

 -----------
 - I have only mapped most common keys, i have not experimented with unicode/japanese charchters etc. It's only a matter of mapping a name to the keysym on linux and virtual key code on windows.

-- Default non-midifyable (no current need to change this) behavior is to ignore the state of the numlock and capslock key. i.e binding to kp_left (key pad left) will also bind to kp_4
+- binding to kp_left (key pad left) will also bind to kp_4, there is a flag (unite_kp) to toggle this behavior but it is experminetal